JulianChow94/Windows-screenFetch/README.md

 ####Installation <hr>

-Windows screenFetch is not hooked up to any repository like chocolatey where for command line installation.
+Windows screenFetch is not hooked up to any repository like chocolatey for command line installation.
 Download the script source code from this repository.

 <b>Powershell</b>
 -  place `screenfetch.ps1` in a convinient folder location.